vkostyanetsky/Fastimer/README.md

   └───────────────────────────────────────────────────────────────────────────┘
 ```

+## Stop Active Fast

+When the fast is active, the command `Stop Active Fast` appears and allows you to stop your fast when you decided to do so.

-As you can see, the first command above is replaced by another one.
-Its meaning is obvious as well: begin selected, it asks you whether you want to finish your fast or cancel it.
+It asks you whether you want to finish your fast or cancel it.
 Finishing means you want to store the fast in the app history; cancelling means you want to delete the information about this fast by a reason.

 ### Fasts Browser